42seeds/0/0/hsari.md

 Primary extended SDA5

 Apt-Aptitude difference
 Apt is a classical packet manager of unix systems and classical interface.
+Aptitude is an old optional packet manager with different resolver strategy and full screen UI and some other features.

 Requiretty / Difference between tty -pty